PostgreSQL database design in Moon Modeler

-One of the kye, unique features of Moon Modeler is the visualization of JSON structures.
-PostgreSQL supports JSON data type and you can either set the basic json datatype for a column, or prepare new JSON object in the diagram and then pick the newly defined JSON structure as a datatype for your table column.
+One of the key, unique features of Moon Modeler is the visualization of JSON structures.
+PostgreSQL supports JSON data type and you can either set the basic JSON datatype for a column or prepare a new JSON object in the diagram and then pick the newly defined JSON structure as a datatype for your table column.

 Compare the following:

-When you look at the generated script, the customer_nested table contains basic definition of datatype, however in the diagram, the structure is fully visualized.
+When you look at the generated script, the customer_nested table contains a basic definition of the datatype, however, in the diagram, the structure is fully visualized.

 How to add JSON to diagram

 To create a JSON object:

 - Click the JSON icon on the main toolbar and then click the diagram.

 - Define fields for the JSON object, in the example above the fields are phone, email, address.

 - And then assign the object to the table column datatype in the desired table, in our case customer_nested.